Inbound Sales Methodology

 The four stages of inbound sales (Identify, Connect, Explore, Advise)

-The inbound methodology maps to the buyer’s journey and uses four stages to keep your team consistent.
+The inbound methodology maps to the buyer's journey and uses four stages to keep your team consistent and moving in the same direction.
 If you do nothing else, teach your team to recognise which stage the buyer is in—and match the conversation to it.

-1. Identify: spot intent using behaviour (content views, repeat visits, demo requests).
+- Identify: Spot intent using behaviour (content views, repeat visits, demo requests).
 Your job is to prioritise the right people, not chase everyone.
+Use lifecycle stages and lead scoring to focus energy.

-2. Connect: open a conversation with relevance: reference what they engaged with and offer a next step that helps them learn faster.
+- Connect: Open a conversation with relevance: reference what they engaged with and offer a next step that helps them learn faster.
+This is where personalisation wins.

-3. Explore: diagnose.
+- Explore: Diagnose.
 Ask questions that uncover goals, blockers and decision criteria.
-This is where trust is won or lost.
+This is where trust is won or lost—good listening builds confidence.

-4. Advise: recommend a path.
-That might be your product, a phased rollout, or even “not yet” if the timing is wrong.
-Confidence beats pressure.
+- Advise: Recommend a path forward.
+That might be your product, a phased rollout, or even "not yet" if the timing is wrong.
+Confidence beats pressure every time.

 Why inbound sales matters now (and why it's not just a "marketing thing")

-In the UK, there’s an extra incentive: reducing reliance on unsolicited outreach can make your go-to-market cleaner.
-The ICO’s guidance on business-to-business marketing makes it clear that PECR rules apply to calls and electronic messages, and UK GDPR applies when you’re processing personal data (even for business contacts).3 Inbound doesn’t replace compliance, but it does shift your growth engine towards permission-based engagement—exactly what modern buyers reward.
+In the UK, there's an extra incentive: reducing reliance on unsolicited outreach makes your go-to-market cleaner and more compliant.
+The ICO's guidance on business-to-business marketing makes it clear that PECR rules apply to calls and electronic messages, and UK GDPR applies when you're processing personal data (even for business contacts).
+Inbound doesn't replace compliance, but it does shift your growth engine towards permission-based engagement—exactly what modern buyers reward.

 Benefits of inbound sales for UK and US B2B teams

-• Higher-quality conversations: you talk to people who have already raised their hand, so discovery calls become diagnosis sessions—not defensive debates.
+- Higher-quality conversations: You talk to people who have already raised their hand, so discovery calls become diagnostic sessions—not defensive debates about whether a problem is real.

-• More consistent pipeline: content and search demand don’t “clock off”.
-Your inbound engine keeps generating intent while your team focuses on advising, not chasing.
+- More consistent pipeline: Content and search demand don't "clock off".
+Your inbound engine keeps generating qualified interest while your team focuses on advising, not chasing.

-• Stronger trust (and brand): buyers remember who helped them.
-That compounds into referrals, renewals and upsell—your own sales flywheel.
+- Stronger trust (and brand): Buyers remember who helped them.
+That compounds into referrals, renewals and upsell—your own predictable sales flywheel.

 How to implement inbound sales (a practical playbook)